inasafe/inasafe-doc/docs/source/developer-docs/logging.rst

 There is support for logging to a remote server.
-This currently intended for developer use only and will provide ongoing statistics about the number and nature of exceptions taking place in InaSAFE.
+This currently intended for developer use only and will provide ongoing statistics about the number and nature of exceptions taking place in |project_name|.

 .. note:: For privacy / security reasons this is disabled by default and you
     need to jump through two hoops to make it work.